We’ll now be approaching the UK from the following areas of business: Trusting, Disagreeing, Scheduling and Persuading.

 Be sure you don’t confuse the Eastern European flexibility with lack of business seriousness.
 If the criteria are met, always invest your business partner with your full trust, until you have proof of the opposite.
 Also, always make room for innovation.

 The concept of face, as seen in previous articles (prestige, a sense of social self-worth), exists in all societies, but the level of importance varies.
 Regarding businesses, on a scale between confrontational and non-confrontational, the UK sits almost right in the middle.
 Confrontational cultures hold disagreement and debate as being naturally positive for the organization.
 Open confrontation will not usually affect interhuman relationships.

 Eastern Europeans prefer to avoid confrontation.
 It can be seen as negatively impacting overall performance, as it could break group harmony.
-Being hierarchical, Eastern Europeans work optimaly when a conflict management procedure and clear guidelines to follow exist if a conflict arises.
-The UK fall in the middle of the scale, so contracts between them and the Eastern Europe won’t be hard to attain and will yield good results overall.
+Being hierarchical, Eastern Europeans work optimally when a conflict management procedure and clear guidelines to follow exist if a conflict arises.
+The UK falls in the middle of the scale, so contracts between them and Eastern Europe won’t be hard to attain and will yield good results overall.

 Closing the gap:

 Be constructive when you show your disagreement towards Eastern Europeans and only make objective comments, without diminishing personal value.
 Make it clear that you are interested in solving problems, not in escalating conflicts.

 When it comes to business scheduling, ask yourself if arriving 5-10 minutes late is actually called being late.
 There are two types of cultures when it comes to business scheduling; the monochronic time culture, M-time (in opposition to polychronic time cultures, P-time).
 P-time cultures work with approximates, they are fluid, they adapt.
 M-time cultures work with punctuality, project steps are approached in a sequential fashion.